Jurrie/liquibase-envers-support/README.md

 ## By design, sometimes the template changeSet is not added
 When the very last changeSet is a `<tagDatabase>` changeSet, this extension will *not* add a copy of the template changeSet after it.
 This is specific to the nature of Envers revisions.
 (If we *would* add a copy of the template changeSet, it would lead to an empty Envers revision.)

-Also, when there are multiple subsequent `<tagDatabase>` changeSets, this extension will only add a copy of the template changeSet for the *last* one.
+Also, when there are multiple subsequent `<tagDatabase>` changeSets, this extension will only add a copy of the template changeSet for the *first* one.
 This is specific to the nature of Envers revision.
 (If we would add a copy of the template changeSet for *every* `<tagDatabase>` changeSet, it would lead to empty Envers revisions.)